zendeskgarden/react-components/docs/migration.md

   - removed `IIconProps`.
 Use `IFauxInputStartIconProps` or `IFauxInputEndIconProps` instead.
   - `IMediaInputProps['start']`: `any` -> `ReactElement`
   - `IMediaInputProps['end']`: `any` -> `ReactElement`
-- Subcomponent exports have been deprecated and will be removed in a future major version.
-Update to subcomponent properties:
-  - `Hint` -> `Field.Hint`
-  - `Label` -> `Field.Label`
-  - `Message` -> `Field.Message`

 #### @zendeskgarden/react-grid

 - Exported constants prefixed with `ARRAY_` no longer have a prefix.
 - The following types have been removed: `ALIGN_ITEMS`, `ALIGN_SELF`, `DIRECTION`, `JUSTIFY_CONTENT`, `TEXT_ALIGN`, `GRID_NUMBER`, `BREAKPOINT`, `SPACE`, and `WRAP`
-- Subcomponent exports for `Grid` have been deprecated and will be removed in a future major version.
-  Update to subcomponent properties (e.g., `Grid.Row`).

 #### @zendeskgarden/react-modals